 - At the time of election. - A legislator assumes office on Election Day (Ruiz v.
 Farias, 43 So.
 3d.
 124, 127 (Fla.
 3DCA 2010)). - See s.
 15, Art.
 III, Fla.
 Const. (for qualifications, including residency).
 A legislator must be resident of district 'from which elected' and be a resident in state for two years prior to election. - Further questions about residency should be directed to the respective Florida legislative chamber which has exclusive jurisdiction over the qualifications of its members.
-Senate and House Joint Rule 7.1, which addresses residency, in part, provides: "A member shall be a legal resident and elector of his or her district at the time of election and shall maintain his or her legal residence within that district for the duration of his or her term of office.
-While a member may have multiple residences, he or she shall have only one legal residence."
-The rule further provides a non-exclusive list of factors for considering residency.
-Each member must file a written statement of residency with the respective chamber. - Addresses: Speaker of the House, Florida House of Representatives, 402 South Monroe Street, Tallahassee, FL 32399-1300; phone: (850) 717-5000; President of the Senate, Florida Senate, 404 S. Monroe Street, Tallahassee, FL 32399-1100; phone: (850) 487-5229.
+See Senate and House's publication for Joint Rules of the Florida Legislature 7.1 which addresses residency for its respective membership.